My goal is simple — create images one would expect to view in a magazine or advertisement. Vibrant. Free of distraction.

-In order to further refine my skill, 2017 was devoted to a personal project: ‘Capturing Sedalia 2017’.
-A new image of Sedalia was posted weekly on Wednesdays.
+In order to further refine my skill, a year of photography was devoted to a personal project: ‘Capturing Sedalia.'
 To curate the shot list, current and past community members were asked on social media to submit those places in Sedalia of which they have fond memories.
-My challenge was to take the requests, find an interesting composition, and turn the location into a beautiful image - something that could be viewed and make people proud to associate themselves with our town.
+It was my job to take the requests, find an interesting composition and turn the location into a beautiful image - something that could be viewed and make people proud to associate themselves with our town.

 Of all the photos of Sedalia that are posted here yours are the best!
 Love the POV (Point of View) and DOF (Depth of Field)!
 Perfection! - Shiela

 It is exciting to venture out with an established plan to create a photograph.
 It is even more exciting when other people find value in the created work and opt to follow the journey.
-Below are a couple of winning photographs from different competitions I have entered:
+Below are a couple of winning photographs.
+One from a photo contest and one from a Missouri publication:

 Milky Way Rising